yyljlyy/vagrant-kubernetes/README.md

-# vagrant-ca
+# vagrant-kubernetes
-Vagrant configuration for a CA using cfssl
+Vagrant configuration for a secured kubernetes installation